CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Kyle_LAI/_index.md

   - Summer Intern Students
 ---

-Harman Panjeta is a high school student at King George V School.
-He actively pursues his own projects with the goal of bringing ideas to life and enjoys spending time creating models and systems to learn about various aspects of engineering practically.
-As an intern at CityU, under the supervision of Professor Ray Cheung and Jerry Zhang, he has learned how to implement AI through APIs into various problems as well as how to develop and program circuits with FPGA boards.
+Kyle LAI is a High school student currently attending Sha Tin college, with a vested interest to learn more about electronics and their working principles at a fundamental level, with some understanding in programming and basic algorithm design.
+Over the course of his internship at CityU, under the supervision of Professor Ray C C Cheung and Jerry Zhang, he has tackled multiple programming challenges, setted up a knowledge base for an AI utilising RAG approach to use, as well as the basics in programming an FPGA board.